-The Bank participates in three District-sponsored benefit plans.
-These plans include a multiemployer defined benefit pension plan, the AgFirst Farm Credit Retirement Plan, which is a final average pay plan (FAP Plan).
-In addition, the Bank participates in a multiemployer defined benefit other postretirement benefits plan (OPEB Plan), the FCBA Retiree and Disabled Medical and Dental Plan, and a defined contribution 401(k) plan.
+The Bank participates in three District-sponsored qualified benefit plans.
+First is a multiemployer defined benefit pension plan, the AgFirst Farm Credit Retirement Plan, which is a final average pay plan (FAP Plan).
+Second, the Bank participates in a multiemployer defined benefit other postretirement benefits plan (OPEB Plan), the FCBA Retiree and Disabled Medical and Dental Plan.
+Third is a defined contribution 401(k) plan (401(k) Plan), the FCBA 401(k) Plan.
 The risks of participating in these multiemployer plans are different from single-employer plans in the following aspects:

-- Assets contributed to multiemployer plans by one employer may be used to provide benefits to employees of other participating employers. - If a participating employer stops contributing to the plan, the unfunded obligations of the plan may be borne by the remaining participating employers. - If the Bank chooses to stop participating in some of its multiemployer plans, the Bank may be required to contribute to eliminate the underfunded status of the plan.
+Assets contributed to multiemployer plans by one employer may be used to provide benefits to employees of other participating employers.

+- If a participating employer stops contributing to the plan, the unfunded obligations of the plan may be borne by the remaining participating employers. - 3.
+If the Bank chooses to stop participating in some of its multiemployer plans, the Bank may be required to contribute to eliminate the underfunded status of the plan.